Low carbon and renewable energy economy, UK: 2023

 Quality

-More information on strengths, limitations, appropriate uses, and how the data were created is available in our Low Carbon and Renewable Energy Economy (LCREE) Survey QMI.
+More information on strengths, limitations, appropriate uses, and how the data were created is available in our LCREE Survey quality and methodology information (QMI)

 Strengths

-The Low Carbon and Renewable Energy Economy (LCREE) Survey has a high response rate and directly collects information on LCREE activity by sector.
+The LCREE Survey has a high response rate and directly collects information on LCREE activity by sector.

 Activity in the LCREE is spread across a wide range of industries.
 While many sectors have grown, they remain small, and for many businesses LCREE activity is secondary rather than primary.
 Therefore, estimates are subject to volatility.

-More information on strengths and limitations can be found in our Low Carbon and Renewable Energy Economy (LCREE) Survey QMI.
+More information on strengths and limitations can be found in Section 4 of our LCREE Survey Quality and Methodology Information (QMI).

 Uncertainty

-Full LCREE estimates presented in this bulletin are survey-based and gather information from a sample rather than the whole population.
-This means that they are subject to measurable sampling uncertainty, which has an effect on how changes in the estimates across periods should be interpreted.
+Full LCREE estimates presented in this bulletin are survey based and gather information from a sample rather than the whole population.
+This means that they are subject to measurable sampling uncertainty, which affects how changes in the estimates across periods should be interpreted.

 Sample size

-The LCREE survey was undertaken for the ninth time in 2023, for the reporting year 2022, using a sample of around 25,000 businesses.
-The response rate was 75.5% in 2022, with more than 3,800 businesses returning data in at least one LCREE sector (more information can be found in our Low Carbon and Renewable Energy Economy (LCREE) Survey QMI).
+The LCREE Survey was undertaken for the tenth time in 2024, for the reporting year 2023, using a sample of around 25,000 businesses.
+The response rate was 73.7% in 2023, with more than 3,500 businesses returning data in at least one LCREE sector.
+More information can be found in our LCREE Survey QMI.

-The 2022 response rate was higher than the 2019, 2020 and 2021 response rates which were all below 70.0%.
-A lower response rate leads to more uncertainty as there are fewer responses to base the survey results on.
+The 2023 response rate was higher than the 2019, 2020 and 2021, which were all below 70%.
+A lower response rate leads to more uncertainty, as there are fewer responses on which to base the survey results.

-The lower response rate in 2019 to 2021 was likely to be because of the coronavirus (COVID-19) pandemic and the related restrictions (2019 data were collected in 2020).
-The response rate before the pandemic was above 80.0%.
+The lower response rates in 2019 to 2021 was likely because of the coronavirus (COVID-19) pandemic and related restrictions (2019 data were collected in 2020).
+The response rate before the pandemic was above 80%.

 Nôl i'r tabl cynnwys